Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Absorbent landscaping

-Over the next few years, you will start to see more LID around Edmonton.
-If you would like to see LID in action, visit the Terwillegar or Meadows Recreation Centres or the alley space located at 10319 83 Avenue, locally known as "Back Street", where LID has been incorporated into the functionality, landscaping, and aesthetics at each location.
+Over the next few years, you will start to see more LID installations around Edmonton.
+If you would like to see LID in action, visit the Braithwaite Park, Imagine Jasper or the alley space located at 10319 83 Avenue, locally known as "Back Street", where LID has been incorporated into the functionality, landscaping, and aesthetics at each location.
+The North Glenora Community Playground is a great example of a rain garden.

-If you're interested in installing an LID on your own property, we suggest installing a rain garden.
-Rain Gardens provide you with more than beautiful landscaping.
+If you're interested in incorporating LID in your own property, we suggest installing a rain garden.
+Rain gardens provide you with more than beautiful landscaping.
 If you have experienced flooding on your property or want to help Edmonton adapt to climate change, rain gardens may be a good option.
-A rain garden, like all LID, helps to reduce the risk of property flooding and can add aesthetic value.
+A rain garden, like all LID installations, helps to reduce the risk of property flooding and can add aesthetic value.

-EPCOR has developed a number of tools and resources to help with installing LID:
+EPCOR has developed a number of tools and resources to help with the designing and installing LID:

 This site uses cookies to provide a better user experience and for advertising purposes.
 By using our website, you accept our use of cookies.
 Visit our Privacy Policy for more details.